-Not surprisingly, employees are heavily influenced by their remuneration.
-But the temptation to seek another job based strictly on higher pay can be assuaged by offering fair compensation, solid employee benefits, and a job that is personally and professionally rewarding.
-If salaries drop more than 10% behind market average, employees are likely to start looking at competitors, so regular salary reviews should be conducted and marketplace data kept up to date.
+Not surprisingly, employees are heavily influenced by their compensation.
+You can assuage the temptation to seek another job based strictly on higher pay by offering fair compensation, solid employee benefits and a job that is personally and professionally rewarding.
+If salaries drop more than 10% behind market average, employees are likely to start looking at competitors.
+Conduct regular salary reviews and marketplace data to stay up to date with your compensation approach.

 3. Tailor employee responsibilities

-Customising the job to the individual creates a better employee fit.
-Roles and responsibilities should be clearly defined at the outset, so that each new hire knows what they are doing and when.
-Designing progressive milestones that incorporate and celebrate employees' particular interests and specialisations will also help motivate employees and cement a good relationship with the organisation.
+Customizing the job to the individual creates a better employee fit.
+Clearly define roles and responsibilities at the outset, so that each new hire knows what they are doing and when.
+Designing progressive milestones that incorporate and celebrate employees' particular interests and specializations also helps motivate employees and cement a good relationship with the organization.

 4. Be transparent with employees